-Looking to attend Creative Networking Events in Edinburgh? or Looking to generate more business leads?
+Looking to attend Networking Events in Edinburgh? or Looking to generate more business leads?
 If you are a business owner or sales manager in Edinburgh then a good place to go to meet new people and build relationships with other businesses is a networking event.

 We’ve found this hard when I first wanted to get out there and meet new people.
 There are so many events in Edinburgh that trying to find the time to go to them all and see which ones were best was time-consuming.
-So we’ve have put this list together to help you cut down on your research and give you some of our experiences of networking events in Edinburgh.
+So we’ve have put this list together to help you cut down on your research and give you some of our experiences of networking events in the city.

 They are not for everyone and you need to understand a few things about them.
 Most people go because they want to get more business but that won’t happen straight away.
 Too many people stop going to networking events after only a couple of visits.

 Business Networking is a lot like inbound marketing, with inbound it takes time to build up a relationship with your audience and networking is the same.
 People won’t refer businesses that they don’t know and trust.
-So stick with it, you will make some new friends.
+So stick with it, you will make new friends.

 1. Edinburgh International Society